Magnetics Overview (03:23)

 and the nonvolatility of flash memory.

-Let's look at what's called "classical" MRAM.
-Each bit
+Let's look at what's called "classic" MRAM.
+Each bit has a spin-dependent

-electrons can "tunnel" through the normally insulating material, causing
+through the normally insulating material, causing a resistance change.

 Here's an SEM of an actual tunnel junction made here

 at NVE.
 This white stripe is an aluminum-oxide tunnel barriereight atoms thick.

 This is probably magnified nearly a million times on your screen, so an eight-inch